 In the face of the rapidly changing environmental and socio-economic landscape, it is vital for these communities to receive support and to develop new paradigms for the conservation of their forests.
 Trends of rural economic development need to be shifted away from exploitative practices towards sustainable and conservation-orientated income options by addressing poverty, conflicts over land management rights, needs for education, environmental awareness, lack of skills and capacities, and external market demands.

-- Design and field-test key interventions to create economic incentives for conservation
+- Development and testing of key measures to create economic incentives for nature conservation

-- Raise the awareness on the importance of biodiversity and the protection of nature
+- Raising awareness on the value of biodiversity and on nature conservation

-- Establish a regional forest fire prevention and control initiative
+- Establishment of a regional initiative on forest fire prevention and control